New York Personal Injury Attorneys

 If you have been injured in Long Island an accident caused by someone’s wrongful conduct, you need a personal injury attorney.
 An experienced Long Island personal injury attorney will ensure that your rights are protected and advocate for your financial recovery.
 Our law firm handles every type of personal injury claim, including car accidents, construction accidents, wrongful death claims, brain injuries, medical malpractice, and premises liability.
-Contact the Long Island personal injury lawyers at Sullivan, Papain, Block, McGrath & Cannavo P.C. for a free consultation to discuss your injuries and potential compensation.
+Contact the Long Island personal injury lawyers at Sullivan, Papain, Block, McGrath, Coffinas & Cannavo P.C. for a free consultation to discuss your injuries and potential compensation.